Introduction

 Phone number: 01434 610300

-Click here to view the Queen Elizabeth High School Careers Policy (ratified by the board of trustees: date: To be reviewed by April 2024.
+Click here to view the Queen Elizabeth High School Careers Policy.

 The Queen Elizabeth High School Careers Programme

-The images below provide an overview of the careers programme at Queen Elizabeth High School.
+The document below provides an overview of the careers programme at Queen Elizabeth High School.

 What are the Gatsby Benchmarks?